 We try to live our lives to maximize our experiences and optimize our happiness.
 Skiing happens to be one thing that brings us both a lot of joy, keeps us active, and gets through the winter.
 We love the amazing views, the challenging slopes, and trilling descents we experience on a day on the mountain.

-For this trip, we travelled with WestJet and were able to bring our skis on the flight for free but Air Canada also offers it throughout Canada.
-When travelling, you can always check online for the equipment check in page of your airline to see what they allow.
-Travelling with our skis allowed us to get out of the city and enjoy the West Coast fully.
+For this trip, we traveled with WestJet and were able to bring our skis on the flight for free but Air Canada also offers it throughout Canada.
+When traveling, you can always check online for the equipment check in page of your airline to see what they allow.
+Traveling with our skis allowed us to get out of the city and enjoy the West Coast fully.

 We used points to book the flights and ended up paying only $250 instead of $800 each to travel coast to coast.